 I am getting ready to apply.
 What do I need from my recommenders?

-Each recommender will need to submit both the recommendation letter and the rubric attached to the application.
+Each recommender will need to submit their recommendation letter and a rubric form to https://bit.ly/eddrecommend.

 How affordable is this program and what are the costs?

 The cost of the Doctor of Educational Leadership program is below the national average for public universities and well below the cost of private institutions.
 Tuition and campus-based fees are set by the CSU System and are billed per semester.
 Additional fees will include books and parking.
 For an overview of the most current academic year tuition and fees please visit the Money Matters page of the Office of the Chief Financial Officer’s webpage.

 Students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 Financial aid to complete your doctoral program may consist of loans, external grants, and scholarships.
 Most graduate students receive a combination of grants and federal student loans.
 Private educational loans are also available to students who require additional financial assistance.
 To learn more, visit the Office of Financial Aid and Scholarships.

 Where can I receive additional information about the Ed.D. program?